-Get the cost used in the current period so far.
+Gets the cost used in the current period so far.

-dest-is the instance to use for returning the time.
+dest-The instance to use for returning the time.
 If dest is null, the result will be returned in a newly allocated object.

 dest containing the cost of the current period